Everything you swallow is NOT inside your body.

-In my practice, horse owners willing to try the two week no-grain challenge have seen the elimination of all of these signs of hind gut inflammation listed above in as little as 3 days.
-It is important to understand that it takes up to 6 weeks for the lining of the intestines to fully heal hence I like to have people trying the challenge to go at least 2 weeks before determining if their horse is inflamed by grain.
+In my practice, horse owners willing to try the two-week no-grain challenge have eliminated these signs of hindgut inflammation listed above in as little as three days.
+However, it is important to understand that it takes up to 6 weeks for the lining of the intestines to heal fully; hence I like to have people trying the challenge to go at least two weeks before determining if their horse is inflamed by grain.

 Time for some more information to help you understand the digestion process.
 The horse is a continuous eater.
-While most of you realize this, there are many that don’t realize that cows (and all ruminants including sheep, goats, deer, etc), dogs, cats, humans, and most other common animals you know are meal takers.
+While most of you realize this, many don’t realize that cattle (and all ruminants including sheep, goats, deer, etc.), dogs, cats, humans, and most other animals you know are meal takers.
 The evidence is in the anatomy of the horse.
 They have no gall bladder to store the bile produced by the liver to digest the food within the intestines.
-This is because they have no need to store it waiting for a meal because they are true continuous eaters.
+They do not need to keep it while waiting for a meal because they are true continuous eaters.

-The horse is known as a hind gut fermenter meaning that their colon is large and is made for digesting fiber (grass).
-It is also filled with trillions of bacteria that ferments the fiber into molecules with abundant energy production and absorption of amino acids to maintain life.
-Simply put, the horse was made to thrive on only grass and water.
+The horse is a hindgut fermenter meaning that its colon is large and is made for digesting fiber (grass).
+It is also filled with trillions of bacteria that ferment the fiber into molecules with abundant energy production and absorption of amino acids to maintain life.
+The horse was made to thrive on only grass and water.